-The Commission will complete in 2012 a number of analyses of the travel survey data collected in 1991 and 2001, including analyses of variation of trip length and trip frequency.
-The Commission will extend the analysis to historic survey data.
+The Commission will complete in 2013 a number of analyses of 2011, 2001, and 1991 travel survey data, including analyses of variation of trip length and trip frequency.

 - Transportation planning data provision and technical assistance will include the following: - 1.
-Provision to public agencies and private interests of data and technical assistance through letters, meetings, and memorandums to guide transportation and land use decisions to implement regional land use and transportation plans. - 2.
-At the request of local municipalities, the Commission will conduct special transportation studies, including traffic impact studies, highway access plans, and short-range and long-range highway corridor or community plans, and law enforcement/emergency management telecommunications studies, plans, and implementation activities.
+Provision to public agencies and private interests of data and technical assistance through letters, meetings, and memorandums to guide transportation and land use decisions to implement regional land use and transportation plans.

-- 3. At the request of constituent county and local governments, the Commission will provide traffic forecasts for use in arterial street and highway preliminary and final engineering and design. - 4.
-The Commission will continue to participate in and assist the Wisconsin Department of Transportation in, statewide transportation planning efforts. - 5.
-Travel model review, refinement, and recalibration will be initiated in 2012 with the new year 2011 travel survey data.
+- 2. At the request of local municipalities, the Commission will conduct special transportation studies, including traffic impact studies, highway access plans, and short-range and long-range highway corridor or community plans, and law enforcement/emergency management telecommunications studies, plans, and implementation activities. - 3.
+At the request of constituent county and local governments, the Commission will provide traffic forecasts for use in arterial street and highway preliminary and final engineering and design. - 4.
+The Commission will continue to participate in and assist the Wisconsin Department of Transportation in, statewide transportation planning efforts.